OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 * **Use case 1**: For synchronization of comments, by default the value of "enableCommentSync" is set to true for Project and Task entities as Comment synchronization is supported for those entities only.
 In case the user doesn't want to synchronize comments, the following configuration can be changed by setting the value of "enableCommentSync" to false using JSON input.
 * **Use case 2**: For synchronization of attachments, by default the value of "enableAttachmentSync" is set to true for all the entities.
 In case the user doesn't want to synchronize attachments, the following configuration can be changed by setting the value of "enableAttachmentSync" to false using JSON input.
-* **Use case 3**: Due to API limitation, OpsHub Integration Manager is not able to identify the derived object type of the custom investment object.
+* **Use case 3**: Due to API limitation, <code class="expression">space.vars.SITENAME</code> is not able to identify the derived object type of the custom investment object.
 Hence, to synchronize the Remote Entity Link for custom investment object, value for derived object type is required for parameter "customObjectType".
 Refer to [How to find Custom object's type](#how-to-find-custom-objects-type)  type section for more details.

 Sample JSON input: